Tong-ZHAO/locality_sensitive_hashing/README.md

-# Locality Sensitive Hashing (LSH) and Dynamic Continuous Indexing (DCI)
+# Locality Sensitive Hashing & Dynamic Continuous Indexing

 The generalization of cameras and the increase of storage capacities make data analysis more and more important.
 Given an image, we need an efficient algorithm to search similar images in a huge dataset.
 The principle idea of this project is to do quick research in a huge image dataset with help of convolutional neural network(CNN) descriptor.
 To solve this problem, K-nearest neighbour algorithm (KNN) is widely used.
-In this project, LSH and DCI are implemented and tested.
+In this project, Locality Sensitive Hashing(LSH) and Dynamic Continuous Indexing(DCI) are implemented and tested.

 ## Requirement